fossabot/pgmodeler-x11/README.md

 In the `container` directory, run `./build.sh`.

-This will create two images: `pgmodeler-docker-x11/build` and `pgmodeler-docker-x11/run`.
+This will create an image: `pgmodeler-docker-x11/run`.

 This will take ~15 minutes.